ibm-cloud-docs/speech-to-text/language-create.md

 ## Create a custom language model
 {: #createModel-language}

 You use the `POST /v1/customizations` method to create a new custom language model.
-You can create any number of custom language models, but you can use only one model at a time with a speech recognition request.
 The method accepts a JSON object that defines the attributes of the new custom model as the body of the request.
+The new custom model is owned by the instance of the service whose credentials are used to create it.
+For more information, see [Ownership of custom models](/docs/services/speech-to-text?topic=speech-to-text-customization#customOwner).

+You can create a maximum of 1024 custom language models per owning credentials.
+The service returns an error if you attempt to create more than 1024 models.
+You do not lose any models, but you cannot create any more until your model count is below the limit.

 <table>
   <caption>Table 1.
 Attributes of a new custom language model</caption>